ItsEyan/spam-email-detection/README.md

 - Gradient Boosting Decision Tree (GBDT)
 ## Conclusion
 - Upon further testing, GBDT was found to be able to predict Spam emails even from a small dataset
-- Natural Language Processing is one of the best ways to categorise different text
+- Natural Language Processing is one of the best ways to categorise text
 - A few thousand emails is not sufficient to predict every user's Spam emails.
 We need a larger dataset with a mix of different types of Spam emails in order to create a spam filter for general use
 - However, everyone's Spam mail is different.
 Therefore to get more accurate results, one should train the model based on their own emails
 - Yes, it is possible to create a model to successfully identify Spam vs Ham emails with acceptable accuracy and precision